moumita0007/moumita0007/README.md

 My interests also extend to Machine Learning and Deep Learning, where I am learning to design predictive models.

+---

 # 🎯 Career Aspiration
-Eager to start my journey as a **Data Analyst / Junior Data Scientist**, contributing to **data-driven decisions** and impactful business solutions.

-#### 📊 My Philosophy
-“Data helps us learn from the past and shape the future.”
+💡 To build a career as a Data Analyst / Data Scientist, leveraging my knowledge of analytics, statistics, and machine learning to turn data into actionable insights.
+🌱 Seeking opportunities to learn, collaborate, and contribute to impactful, data-driven solutions while growing professionally.

 ---